 Stick to your guns.
 Do what you say you'll do, be there when you say you will.
 This is called integrity.
 This also goes back to standing for something.
 Like the song says, "You've got to stand for something or you'll fall for anything."

-no dress rehearsal.
+Life is not a drill.
+Yeah, this ain't no dress rehearsal.
 This is life -- go out and take big bites of it.
 You've got no time to lose and bikers don't stand around waiting for the party to come to them.
 You only go around once.
 Tomorrow you could be road kill, thanks to a chain smoker asleep at the wheel of his Caddy.
 Live life now, make

 the most of each moment.